kunukn/ackordion/README.md

 # features
 * Small library - JS is 5kb minified and CSS is 1kb minified
-* CSS max-height transition on dynamically calculated height value
+* CSS height transition on dynamically calculated height value
 * Simple html structure with minimum CSS class usage
-* Max-height is dynamically set and reset to auto after the animation
+* Height is dynamically set and reset to auto after the animation
 * Tabbing is supported
 * Accessibility friendly, a11y
 * Vanilla JS